h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_drf.rst

             val estimator = new H2ODRF().setLabelCol("CAPSULE")
             val model = estimator.fit(trainingDF)

+        By default, ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
+If the label column is a string column, a classification model will be trained.
+        If the label column is a numeric column, a regression model will be trained.
+If you want to be more explicit about the problem in your code, you can use ``ai.h2o.sparkling.ml.algos.classification.H2ODRFClassifier`` or ``ai.h2o.sparkling.ml.algos.regression.H2ODRFRegressor`` instead.

         You can also get raw model details by calling the *getModelDetails()* method available on the model as:

         .. code:: scala